harshagrawal2503/DeLearnHub/README.md

 - Personalized guidance and recommendations based on user inputs.

 ## Installation
-To get started with Study Material AI, follow these steps:
+To get started with our AI, follow these steps:

 1. Clone the repository:
    git clone https://github.com/harshagrawal2503/DeLearnHub/